Furikake Onigiri

 • Furikake: A popular Japanese seasoning for rice made from a blend of dried fish flakes, seaweed, sesame seeds, salt, and sugar.
 It comes in a variety of flavors, including egg, bonito, salmon, wasabi, tarako, and vegetables!

-• Japanese Rice: Use Japanese short-grain rice for making onigiri as it’s sticky and can hold the shape of triangular shape.
+• Japanese Rice: Use Japanese short-grain rice for making onigiri as it’s sticky and can hold the shape of a triangle.

 • Nori Seaweed: A type of seaweed that’s dried, crispy, and sold in sheets like the picture above.
 Get this full-size nori sheet (8.3”x 7.5” or 21 x 19 cm in general) at a grocery store.
 This size is too large for onigiri (perfect for a sushi roll, though), so we are going to divide it into 3.